forcequitOS/netcaps/README.md

 To run netcaps automagically on startup, do:

 `sudo brew services start netcaps`, or just `brew services start netcaps` to only run netcaps on your user account.
+Grant Input Monitoring permissions to netcaps in System Settings, then run `(sudo) brew services restart netcaps` (or restart your machine) and you're off to the races, enjoy the light show.

 All functionality of your Caps Lock key is 100% preserved with netcaps.
 Also, netcaps is proudly written using 100% Swift.
 Yay for me.